Spin-polarized ${}^3$He shock waves from a solid-gas composite target at high laser intensities: Introduction

 In recent years, the acceleration of spin-polarized particle beams from laser-plasma interaction has gained a lot of interest.
 Applications i.a. include probing the nuclear structure of the proton using deep-inelastic scattering \cite{Glashausser1979}, or polarized fusion, as the cross section for fusion is increased for spin-polarized reactants \cite{Kulsrud1982}.

 Most of the recent publications utilize pre-polarized plasma targets, either consisting of HCl \cite{Wu2019, Wu2019a} or $^3$He, which will be considered here.
-Such a Helium target has recently been experimentally realized and used in a first experiment at PHELIX (GSI Darmstadt); the results of that study will be published shortly.
+Such a Helium target has recently been experimentally realized and used in a first experiment at PHELIX (GSI Darmstadt) \cite{Zheng2023}.
 The polarization process is described in detail in the work by Fedorets \textit{et al.} \cite{Fedorets2022}.
 Pre-polarization is generally required, as no net polarization of the ions can be gained during laser-plasma interaction \cite{Raab2014}.
 For electron acceleration, an in-situ method of obtaining polarized witness beams in wakefields has been proposed by Nie \textit{et al.} \cite{Nie2021, Nie2022}.
-A general overview of the state-of-the-art for laser-plasma based acceleration of spin-polarized particle beams is given in \cite{Buescher2020}.
+A general overview of the state-of-the-art for laser-plasma based acceleration of spin-polarized particle beams is given by Büscher \textit{et al.} \cite{Buescher2020}.

 The crucial problem with using pre-polarized targets is that the polarization has to be maintained during the acceleration process.
 However, the strong electromagnetic fields required for high-energy particle beams induce spin precession according to the T-BMT equation \cite{Thomas1926, Bargmann1959}.
 This was also observed in particle-in-cell (PIC) simulations that study the acceleration of spin-polarized ion beams via Magnetic Vortex Acceleration \cite{Jin2020}.
 The oscillating laser fields as well as the field structure prevalent in the created plasma channel lead to the depolarization of the accelerated ion beam.
 Jin \textit{et al.} showed that for a laser with $a_0 = 25$, the final beam polarization is in the range of $82\%$, while for $a_0 = 100$, only $56\%$ could be obtained.
 Here, $a_0 = e E_0 / (m_e c \omega_0)$ denotes the normalized laser vector potential and $e$ is the elementary charge, $E_0$ the peak laser electric field, $m_e$ the electron rest mass, $c$ the vacuum speed of light and $\omega_0$ the laser frequency.
-With the aim of utilizing these polarized beams in upcoming laser facilities at even higher intensities \cite{ELI, XCELS}, different acceleration schemes will be necessary.
+With the aim of utilizing polarized particle beams in combination with laser intensities in the range of $10^{23}$ W/cm$^2$ \cite{Yoon2021}, or near-future facilities even exceeding that \cite{ELI, XCELS}, different acceleration schemes will be necessary.